dgbowl/tomato/master/master/_sources/installation.rst.txt

     cd tomato
     pytest -vv

-The test-suite currently contains the following unit tests:

-- :mod:`tomato.tomato` unit tests,
-- unit tests for the :mod:`tomato.drivers.dummy` driver,

-Therefore, the tests should work on all platforms.
+As the test suite only uses the :mod:`tomato.drivers.example_counter` driver, the tests should work on all platforms.